 We hope these salon marketing ideas help you grow your business and bring in new customers through the door.
 So good luck and happy marketing!

-Oh, and don’t forget to let us know if you have any creative ideas that you want us to add to the list in the comments below!
+Oh, and don’t forget to let us know if you have any creative ideas or tips that you want us to add to the list in the comments below!